anubissbe/JarvisAI/README.md

 *   Docker and Docker Compose (v2.x+)
 *   NVIDIA Container Toolkit (for GPU access in containers)
 *   Git (for repository cloning)
+*   Python 3.10 or newer (for the document processor)

 Installation
 ------------